toextendmylimits/LeetCode/000-prefix-sum.md

    then generate a random number between 0 and 7 and return the arr[rnd].
 This is solution is not really good though due to the space requirements it has (imagine a number beeing 2billion).

    The solution here is similar but instead we construct the following array (accumulated sum)
 {1, 6, 8} generate a number between 1-8 and say all numbers generated up to 1 is index 0. all numbers generated greater than 1 and up to 6 are index 1 and all numbers greater than 6 and up to 8 are index 2.
 After we generate a random number to find which index to return we use binary search.
+Beware the target index is the smallest number which is greater than the random number.
    <details>

     ```python